There are Six Key Elements of Montessori Philosophy for the Infant and Toddler Years:

 - Intrinsic Motivation: Adults acknowledge accomplishments specifically rather than praise or offer rewards for doing something.
 Children to learn how to take pride in their own accomplishments, rather than only put in effort for adult praise or external rewards.

-Our Infant and Toddler Teachers’ Montessori Journey
+Our Teachers’ Montessori Journey

 - Always had an interest childcare since she was young (babysit, church nursery)